AdoraTran-94/Applied-bio/README.md

 * HW2 contains .txt and .md files for demonstrating data analysis using UNIX command lines and producing results.
 *	HW3 contains a markdown report for Downloading, Generating, and Visualizing GFF files in IGV.
 *	HW4 contains scripts and markdown reports for Scripting and Sequence Ontologies.
-*	HW5 contains a scripts and a markdown report for Simulating FASTQ files.
+*	HW5 contains a script and a markdown report for Simulating FASTQ files.
 *	HW6 contains a script and a markdown report for FASTQ Quality Control.
-* HW7 contains a makefile and a markdown report for making a MAKEFILE to write a scripts to simulate reads and to obtain and trim reads for a realistic dataset.
+* HW7 contains a makefile and a markdown report for making a MAKEFILE to simulate reads and to obtain and trim reads for a realistic dataset.
+* HW8 contains a makefile and a markdown report for Generating a BAM alignment file between simulated reads and a reference genome.